On product Schur triples in the integers: Introduction

-A routine application of the first and second moment method shows that the threshold in $[n]_p$ to contain a Schur triple is $n^{-2/3}$.
+A routine application of the first and second moment methods shows that the threshold in $[n]_p$ to contain a Schur triple is $n^{-2/3}$.
 It is natural to expand this result and ask about the threshold for $[n]_p$ to contain solutions for certain equations.
-In 1997, Rödl and Ruci\'nski~\cite{rodl1997rado} determined the threshold for $[n]_p$ to contain a solution for certain types of systems of linear equations.
-Their result was later extend by Schacht~\cite{schacht2016extremal}, who developed a powerful theorem to bound the independence number of random subhypergraphs which are contained in roughly regular hypergraphs.

-Unfortunately, we do not expect the techniques developed in~\cite{rodl1997rado} and in~\cite{schacht2016extremal} to work in the product Schur setting.
-This is because the number of product Schur triples in $[2,n]$ is extremely sparse.
-Nevertheless, we were able to overcome this problem and find the threshold for $[2,n]_p$ to contain a solution for $ab=c$.
+Since the set of product Schur triples in $[2,n]$ is extremely sparse, we do not expect a direct application of the hypergraph container method or the second-moment method to work.
+Nevertheless, we are able to overcome this problem and find the threshold for $[2,n]_p$ to contain a solution for $ab=c$.
 This is the first result on solutions of nonlinear equations in random sets that we are aware of.

 \begin{theorem} The threshold for $[2,n]_p$ to contain a product Schur triple is $(n\log(n))^{-\frac{1}{3}}$. \end{theorem}